tejo93/htmlEditorandBulkEmail/README.md

+Project name: HTML Editor and Bulk Email

+Description: To develop a fully functional and user interactive online html editor with bulk email which can broadcast a single message to multiple recipients.

+Installation: Node.js is a JavaScript-based environment which you can use to create web-servers and networked applications.
+You can also use it to perform helpful tasks on your computer such as concatenating and minifying JavaScript files and compiling Sass files into CSS.
+NPM is a “package manager” that makes installing Node “packages” fast and easy.
+NPM is installed when you install Node.js®

+Steps:
+1) Download the Windows installer from Nodejs.org.
+2) Run the installer (the .msi file you downloaded in the previous step.)
+3) Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).
+4) Restart your computer.
+You won’t be able to run Node.js until you restart your computer.

+Test It: Make sure you have Node and NPM installed by running simple commands to see what version of each is installed:

+Test Node: To see if Node is installed, open the Windows Command Prompt, Powershell or a similar command line tool, and type node -v.
+This should print the version number so you’ll see something like this v0.10.35.

+Test NPM: To see if NPM is installed, type npm -v in Terminal.
+This should print the version number so you’ll see something like this 1.4.28

 Starting a server:

 A Node.js server makes your app available to serve HTTP requests.
 It provides the interaction between users and your application.